 For children, the world is a magical place.
 Everything is new and exciting.
 They marvel at the sun, the moon, and the stars in the sky.
 They relish the opportunity to watch something as simple as a ladybug crawling across a leaf or a butterfly fluttering from one flower to another.
 They see the world with fresh eyes, and through their eyes, everything is amazing!

 By the time we have been on the planet for a decade or two, much of the magic has been lost.
 We take it for granted that we live in a beautiful world that is both mysterious and wondrous.
 We hardly notice the magnificent sky above or the lush grass on the ground.
-As we walk around our planet, we aren’t even cognizant of the fact that we are on a sphere that is spinning around in outer space and yet everything around us remains completely still.
+As we walk around our planet, we aren’t even aware of the fact that we are on a sphere that is spinning around in outer space and yet everything around us remains completely still!

 It’s so easy to spend a lifetime on this planet and miss out on the beauty of God’s creation.
 In the Jewish tradition, we set aside a special time each month to step back, look around, and say, “Wow!
 This place is amazing, God!”
 Every month when the moon is new, just a sliver in the sky, we celebrate it and all of nature.
 One of the things we do is read Psalm 104.

 But not only that – God also created things such as oil and wine – items that are not necessary, but are gifts that bring joy and relaxation to people (v.15).
-David marveled at the day and night cycles that form a working rhythm in the world.
-The most dangerous beasts hunt at night when people are home, and return to their habitats in the day when people are out (vv.
+David marvels at the day and night cycles that form a working rhythm in the world.
+The most dangerous beasts hunt at night when people are home and return to their habitats in the day when people are out (vv.
 20–23).

-The flawless harmony in the natural world led David to exclaim, “How many are your works, LORD!
+The flawless harmony in the natural world leads David to exclaim, “How many are your works, LORD!
 In wisdom you made them all; the earth is full of your creatures.”
 Indeed, God created an amazing and diverse world for us to live in that reveals intelligence beyond our comprehension.

 Today, let us look at God’s world and appreciate it with new eyes.
 Every wonderful thing that you will discover is a manifestation of His love for us and a testimony to His glory.